corybrunson/NIH-proposal-template/nih-proposal.md

 # Introduction

 The introduction is used to illustrate citations from the bibliography file [@article; @book; @incollection].
-Citations are formatted according to the Citation Style Language (CSL) style `national-institute-of-health-research.csl`.[^style-url]
+Citations are formatted according to the Citation Style Language (CSL) style `council-of-science-editors.csl`,[^style-url] which retains information about conference proceedings and working papers (for example) lost by the previously-used `national-institute-of-health-research.csl`.
 (Note that abstract symbols are used for footnote superscripts in order to avoid confusion with numerical citation superscripts.)

 While inline <span class="underline">underlined text</span> must be rendered using the Pandoc constructor, style elements like section headers can be underlined in their LaTeX definitions.